zenvia/zenvia-openapi-spec/spec/tags/2fa.md

-The two-factor authentication service offers the possibility of identifying, through the user's request and the source IP of the device, that the access is being made by a trusted user.
+The two-factor authentication service ensures that access requests are being made by trusted users by identifying the user's request token.
 It's possible to create a variety of configurations of tokens that can be sent through one of two channels: SMS or E-mail.